 Best for learners looking to hire a Korean professional

-There are also plenty of other workshops and exchange groups hosted on the Seoul site.
-For example, there is currently a live posting inviting individuals living in Korea to join a spring photography workshop, where you can presumably practice your Korean AND cultivate your photography skills!
+There are also plenty of other workshops and groups hosted on the South Korea site to find an exchange partner.
+For example, there is a live posting inviting individuals living in South Korea to join a spring photography workshop you can go to if you want to learn Korean AND cultivate your photography skills!

-Korean Language Exchange Site #4 – MeetUp’s Language Exchange Café
+4. MeetUp’s Language Exchange Café

 Best for learners who want to meet Korean speakers in person

-Each meeting is meant to be a fun, safe environment for speakers of Korean, Chinese, and Japanese to learn and practice new language.
+Each meeting is meant to be a fun, safe environment for those who speak English, Korean, Chinese, and Japanese and want to practice or study Korean or a new language.
 Nothing beats learning a new language with the help of people that are as committed to broadening their horizons as you are.
 Be sure to check out the next meetup near you and tell us about it in the comments below!

-Korean Language Exchange Site #5 – Facebook’s Korean Language Exchange
+5. Facebook’s Korean Language Exchange

 Best for learners who want to keep their learning streamlined and all in one place

-You don’t have to join a new site or create a separate account to find a Korean pen pal.
-This particular language exchange is everyday Facebook users that are posting in search of Kakao friends or Skype friends to help them practice Korean or English, depending on their native language.
+You don’t have to join a new site, create a separate account, or download a language learning app to find someone you can exchange language with and learn how to speak Korean.
+This particular language exchange is everyday Facebook users posting in search of Kakao friends or Skype friends to help them practice Korean or speak English, depending on their native language.

 Almost no effort is required – click the link and press “like,” and you’ll begin seeing the posts showing up in your newsfeed.
 Low maintenance, much?